 The reason this all works so well is because the voice recognition on Alexa/Echo is really superb.
 We've been moaning that Echo has amazing promise but doesn't really do a lot.
 Well, now it does one more thing, and it's great.

 Interestingly, the existing Amazon Prime Music service will continue to run alongside Music Unlimited, with a more curated selection of 2 million tracks, a number which now includes the Beggar's Group (ie: Adele).
+And you will get all the new voice control bells and whistles with the older service, too.

-The service is live now, with free trials available on Echo.
+Music Unlimited is live now, with free trials available on Echo.
 You just have to say, "Alexa, start my Amazon Music Unlimited free trial.”
 Obviously.